ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 #### "**value**"

 -   REQUIRED.
-A string that represents the type, process and version of the claim.
+A string that represents any of the scope, process, identifier and version of the assertion.
 The format of the string can vary by the [Passport Visa Type](#passport-visa-type).

 -   For example, `value` =
     "<https://doi.org/10.1038/s41431-018-0219-y>" when `type` =